scitags/flowd-go/rpms/glowd.1.md

 :   This object defines the backends to instantiate as well as their configuration.
 The object's keys **MUST**
     be the identifier of the desired backend and the associated values are objects representing each backend's particular configuration.
 The details of these per-backend configurations can be found on the BACKENDS section.
-If key specifying a non-existent backend is included, glowd will refuse to start and print a (hopefully) informative error indicating the problem.
+If key specifying a non-existent backend is included, flowd-go will refuse to start and print a (hopefully) informative error indicating the problem.

 # AUTHORS